gemrb/gemrb.github.io/MSVC-build.md

 [downloaded for free](https://visualstudio.microsoft.com/vs/features/cplusplus/).

-The Visual Studio installer presents you with a ton of options for various scenarios you might use it for via the ‘Workloads’ landing page.This is fine for general deployment, but the full install weighs around 7 GB, so you may want to choose individual components to minimise your download time.
+The Visual Studio installer presents you with a ton of options for various scenarios you might use it for via the "Workloads" landing page.
+This is fine for general deployment, but the full install weighs around 7 GB, so you may want to choose individual components to minimise your download time.